 Does your MacBook Air or MacBook Pro seem a little long in the tooth?
 Is there an issue you can’t seem to solve no matter how you try?
 Or do you want to sell your MacBook without a trace of personal data on it?
 Here's our guide on how to reset a MacBook, or any Mac computer, to solve any of those issues.

 Below, we explain how to completely factory reset your MacBook (or iMac) and reset it to a like-new state.
-The instructions below (with a few minor changes here or there) will work for macOS Catalina and most older versions of the operating system.
+The instructions below (with a few minor tweaks here or there, depending on your machine) will work for macOS Catalina and most older versions of the operating system.

 Before you do this, be sure to back up your data.
 If you’re selling your MacBook, also make sure to sign out of iMessage, iCloud and any other accounts before you reset.
 Worried about losing your data?
 Scroll to the bottom of this article for steps you should take before factory resetting your MacBook.